Dash cams and car insurance

 Can dash cams make roads safer?

-In the heat of the moment, even when you think you had a full view of the road, we can miss what really happened in an accident.
-A dash cam could be the answer in settling insurance disputes and claims.
+In the heat of the moment, you could easily miss what really happened in an accident.
+A dash cam could be the answer for settling insurance disputes and claims.

 Why you should install a dash cam